davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-02-23-windows-powershell-dsc-classes-resource-basics-part-2.md

   - WMF5
 ---
 <p class="">
   In part one of this miniseries I explained some principals around using the new class keyword in Windows PowerShell DSC resource modules.
-If you haven&#8217;t read that article yet, go find it here:<br /> <a href="http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/', 'http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/']);" target="_blank">http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/</a><br /> This part 2 will concentrate on the <i style="font-weight: bold;">enum </i>keyword and the three main functions in each resource class.
+If you haven't read that article yet, go find it here:<br /> [http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/](http://www.david-obrien.net/2015/02/windows-powershell-dsc-classes-introduction-part-1/)<br /> This part 2 will concentrate on the <i style="font-weight: bold;">enum </i>keyword and the three main functions in each resource class.
 </p>

 # Enum -erate input {.}

 <p class="">
   One of the most important things in every script (no matter what language) is error handling.
 PowerShell and DSC is no exception here.
 For me, part of error handling is also to validate input  users can provide your script or application with.<br /> <strong>Enum</strong> is used to implement constant values inside of a variable.
-A limitation that is currently still present is that you need to implement the enum in the script where you&#8217;re using it.
+A limitation that is currently still present is that you need to implement the enum in the script where you're using it.
 This is apparently different in the .Net Framework, where they are always available as soon as the class library is loaded.<br /> In a cmdlet based DSC resource we would do something like this:
 </p>

 <p class="">